-One of the earliest studies of memory and narratives was carried out by Frederic Bartlett retrieval with connected texts rather than studying unconnected strings of digits, words or nonsense syllables.
-He introduced the idea that schemas, or mental frameworks, built up from prior knowledge and experience, are influential in determining and shaping the memory of a story (see section 3.2.2)
+One of the earliest studies of memory and narratives was carried out by Bartlett (1932).
+Unlike many psychologists of his day, Bartlett recognised the need to study memory retrieval with connected texts rather than studying unconnected strings of digits, words or nonsense syllables.
+He introduced the idea that schemas, or mental frameworks, built up from prior knowledge and experience are influential in determining and shaping the memory of a story (see Sect.
+3.2.2)